NurusSafa/StringReverseDemo/README.md

 # String Reverse Demo Project

-The following features have been implemented in this project.
+## The following features have been implemented in this project.
-1. Taking an envioronment variable as input string and format it in reverse order.
+> 1. Taking an envioronment variable as input string and format it in reverse order.
-2. Print the output in Console window.
+> 2. Print the output in Console window.
-3. Save the output in a file.
+> 3. Save the output in a file.
-4. Build the application in Docker image.
+> 4. Build the application in Docker image.
-5. Running the application in Docker container.
+> 5. Running the application in Docker container.

 ## The development has been done in the following Steps.
-> 1. Creating a Console Application in .Net 6 .
+> 1. Creating a Console Application in .Net 6 . >
 >
-> 2. Adding Data Access Layer with Interface and service implementation.
+> 2. Adding Business Logic Layer with Interface and service implementation.
->    There are two methods have been added here.
-One for Get Data from File.
-Another for Save Data to file.
->    A static class has been added here for creating an extenstion method for string which save the string to a file.
+>    There is a method added here which format the given string into reversed string,
->    Dependency injection class has been added in DAL for creating and extenstion method for registering Data repository service.
->
-> 3. Adding Business Logic Layer with Interface and service implementation.
->    There are three methods have been added here.
-One for reverse string, second one for get reversed string and third one for save string to file.
 >    Here static class has been added for creating an extenstion method for string which format the string in reverse order.
->    Dependency injection class has been added in BLL for creating and extenstion method for registering String Reverse service and DAL service.
+>    Dependency injection class has been added in BLL for creating and extenstion method for registering String Reverse service.
 >
+> 3. Adding a Helper static class has been added here for creating an extenstion method for string which save the string to a file.
+>    There is also a method added which will get the string from file asynchronously.
+>
-> 4. In Program.cs initializing a variable named "strInput" from Environment variables with a specific name "inputString". <br/>
+> 4. In Program.cs initializing a variable named "strInput" from Environment variables with a specific name "inputString".
 >    If the inputstring is not null then build the host with registering the services from BLL.
->    Getting File path from appsettings.json file.
+> 5. Getting File path from appsettings.json file.
+>
->    If the registered service of string reverse is not null then it will proceed to call the method for reversing the input string.
+> 6. If the registered service of string reverse is not null then it will proceed to call the method for reversing the input string.
 >    Then it calls the method for saving string to file.
 >    Then it calls the method for getting the string from file.
 >    Printing a success message.